DynTylluan/DynTylluan/README.md

 * <a href="https://github.com/DynTylluan/owlgames">/owlgames Archive</a>: A collection of vanilla Doom WADs.
 * <a href="https://github.com/DynTylluan/OwlBot">OwlBot</a>: A Discord bot that I co-wrote - has a lot of small issues, but I'm proud of it.
 * <a href="https://owlman.neocities.org/">OwlMan on Neocities</a>: A websitet hat I have been working on since 2016, it has been called many thing from terrible due to its source code to the maze of interesting content.
 Is it truly a terrible place?
 Well, you have to find-out for yourself.
-* <a href="https://neozones.club">NeoZones Dot Club</a>: NeoZones is a shared webhost that I co-run with other friends of mine...
-I don't really think there is anything else I can really say about it...
 </details>

 <details>